kikogassen/SealedClassDemo/README.md

 }
 ```

 Furthermore, it contains a `ChatActivity` that receives an `ChatType` by [Activity Intent](https://developer.android.com/training/basics/firstapp/starting-activity) and contains different layout informations for each `ChatType`.

+### Advantage 1

 At this point the `sealed class` provides an advantage compared to `enum class`, which does not provides parameter constructors, or `abstract class`, which does not have compile time inheritance knowledge and requires an `else` statement in `when` conditions.

+### Advantage 2

+There are so many scenarios where we must pass so many parameters from one activity to another.
+Using this `sealed class` implementation, we always need to parametrize only the `ChatType` instance and retrieve other data inside it.

 An example of `when` condidition with `sealed class` is shown below: